- The Ryder Cup Experience – what’s it like to go to the ‘greatest show in golf’?

 The US knitwear looked like Christmas jumpers three months too early.
 Even Europe’s second day white jumper and blue trousers looked the epitome of style next to the gaudy US gear.

-Europe also had the best rain suit, a cool white, gold and royal blue number by ProQuip.
+Europe also had the best rain gear, a stylish white, gold and royal blue number by ProQuip.

 How easy was it to watch Golf